-Following on from my recent article Avoiding Female Stereotypes, we obviously need to discuss some of the male stereotypes.
+Following on from my recent article How to avoid Female Stereotypes in your novel, we obviously need to discuss some of the male stereotypes.

-I’ve discussed topics such as water, atmosphere and land so now let’s get to some of those living organisms.
+So, I’m back with my World Building series.
+So far, I’ve discussed topics such as water, atmosphere, sun, seasons and land so now let’s get to some of those living organisms.

 Today’s topic is Flora.
-So what is flora?
-That would be plants.
+(That would be plants)

 Having amassed huge amounts of scenes, notes, ideas, plots, character profiles, lists, maps, pictures and more all to do with SEVERAL novel series’, an organised system was needed.